-Two methods of authentication can be used in WEP: Open System Authentication and Shared Key Authentication.
-In a shared key authentication, to begin the connection process, the computer sends a request for authentication to access point (Router).
+Open System Authentication and Shared Key Authentication.
+In a shared key authentication, to begin the connection process, the computer sends a request for authentication to the access point (Router).
 The access point responds by generating a sequence of characters called a challenge text for the computer.
 The computer encrypts the challenge text with its WEP key and transmits the "message" back to the access point.
 The access point decrypts the "message" and compares the result with the original challenge text.
 If comparison comes out to be a true connection is established.
 A wireless-equipped computer can connect to a WEP network access point without shared keys using a process known as Open System Authentication but this method does not allow the computer to receive encrypted data.

 Data integrity is done using Secure Hash Algorithm-2 in which different hash function is generated for different inputs.
 SHA-2 is often called SHA-2 family of hashes because it contains many different size hashes, including 224, 256, 384 and 512 bit.

-WPA3 provides a new strong password-based authentication using Simultaneous Authentication of Equals (SAE) protocol which provides robust protection which is resistant to active, passive and dictionary attack.
-It is a peer-to-peer protocol in which one-way key derived function is used to generate a key making it difficult for the attacker to crack the code even with the password.
+WPA3 provides a new strong password-based authentication using the Simultaneous Authentication of Equals (SAE) protocol which provides robust protection and is resistant to active, passive and dictionary attacks.
+It is a peer-to-peer protocol in which a one-way key derived function is used to generate a key making it difficult for the attacker to crack the code even with the password.

-WPA3 blocks authentication after a certain number of failed log-in attempts and thus also provides protection against Brute-Force Attack.
+WPA3 blocks authentication after a certain number of failed log-in attempts and thus also provides protection against Brute-Force Attacks.

-The most interesting feature in WPA3 is that it simplifies the process of configuring security for the IOT (Internet of Things) devices which have limited or no display interface such as Amazon Echo, Google Home, Smart Door Locks, Smart Thermostats and many more.
-As IOT devices are designed for low power consumption and minimum processor requirement, current cryptographic techniques are difficult to implement as they uses larger keys, high level processor and consume more power.
-To resolve the issue, smaller length key algorithm such as ECC is used which provides the same level of security as provided by large RSA key algorithms.
+The most interesting feature of WPA3 is that it simplifies the process of configuring security for IOT (Internet of Things) devices that have limited or no display interface such as Amazon Echo, Google Home, Smart Door Locks, Smart Thermostats and many more.
+As IoT devices are designed for low power consumption and minimum processor requirement, current cryptographic techniques are difficult to implement as they use larger keys, and high-level processors and consume more power.
+To resolve the issue, a smaller length key algorithm such as ECC is used which provides the same level of security as provided by large RSA key algorithms.

 ECC is vulnerable to several attacks such as Side-Channel attacks, Twist Security attacks and Quantum attacks and improper implementation of ECC can lead to ECC private key leaks.
 These attacks can be tackled easily through properly implementing the algorithm and some simple techniques such as Montgomery curves and Montgomery ladder in addition with ECC.